 But if you don’t want to remember one more password, and you need to actually receive an email at the “junk” address, you can use a burner email.
 Kinda like a burner phone, except it’s free!
 There’s many sites offering burner emails, but here’s one to try.
 Obviously, use at your own risk, and I wouldn’t use it for anything super confidential.

-Another way is by not replying to any spam emails.
+Another tip is don’t reply to any spam emails.
 If it’s obviously junk mail, but says “reply to unsubscribe,” just delete it without clicking anything.
-Replying tells the sender that they’ve hit an active email and you’ll risk getting more.
+Replying just tells the sender that they’ve hit an active email and you’ll probably get more.
 (So be careful with your unsubscribe spree.
-If they don’t give a mailing address but include an unsubscribe link, that’s a red flag.)
+If they don’t give a mailing address, as FTC laws require for mailing lists, but they do include an unsubscribe link, that’s a red flag.)

-Use spam protection on any website contact forms.
+On your website, use spam blockers on any website contact forms.
 This one you may need help from your web designer on.
 All my clients get premium spam protection, which virtually eliminates spam from contact forms.
 I tested it out first to be sure that real humans could still get through, and that leads wouldn’t be inconvenienced by annoying captcha quizzes (quick, click all the pictures of trains!) or gateway pages, and when I turned it on, my clients pretty much stopped getting spammed instantly.